Eximchain/dappbot-api-client/README.md

 ```

 Once you've done that, you'll be able to update the type source, save the file, and have those changes immediately reflected here.
 If you make a PR here which depends on type changes, make sure to include a link to your PR on `@eximchain/dappbot-types` as well.

-### Testing

-In order to run the test suite, you need to have a file named `test-creds.json` at the root of the project, and it must include your `username` and `password`.
-The tests will authenticate with the API and place the data in a `dappbotAuthData.json` file, also at the root of the directory.
-Both are `.gitignore`d.